Where To Get Chickens Processed Near You: A Complete Guide

 • Backyard chicken forums like BackyardChickens.com

-• Farmers markets (ask vendors for recommendations)
+• Farmers markets — ask vendors who they use

 Cost Comparison

-Processing costs vary by service level:
+Processing costs vary by service level and region:

 • Basic processing: $3–$5 per bird